 For our Methodical Penny Planner, it looks like this:

 How will you call this visitor to take action.
-Often your calls to action will be content that addresses the above points of resolution.
+Your calls to action will often be content that addresses the above points of resolution.

 It’s often helpful to summarize the current performance of your campaigns and website for this user persona.
 You can use this to measure the progress you make after you begin to optimize based on your work.